clasqm/freedos-repo/Documents.md

 + [C Tutor](./zip/ctutor.zip) - Shareware by Coronado Enterprises

++ [Command Line](./zip/commandln.zip) - Neal Stephenson's legendary essay "In the beginning was the command line", in plain text format.

 + [GIF News](./zip/gifnews.zip) 1990-1991 - News delivered in ... wait for it ...
 GIF format.

 + [Pascal programming](./zip/pascprog.zip) by TutorialsPoint.